 Dr Cecil Belfield Clarke

-Dr Clarke was born in Barbados in 1894, he travelled to the UK in 1914 to study medicine at St Catharine’s College, Cambridge University.
-He went on to qualify as a doctor at University College Hospital, London.
-He was a top student who went on to become a successful GP with his own medical practice in Elephant & Castle, London in the UK.
+Dr Cecil Belfield Clarke was born in Barbados in 1894.
+He won a scholarship and travelled to the UK in 1914 to study medicine at St Catharine’s College at the university of Cambridge.
+He then went on to qualify as a doctor at University College Hospital London.
+Dr Clarke became a successful GP with his own medical practice in Elephant & Castle London in the UK.
+The community Dr Clarke served a mainly working-class community for over 45 years.
+He was respected and admired by his patients not just for his medical skill but for his kindness.

 In the 1950s Dr Clarke was the senior medical advisor to the new Ghanaian government helping Ghana reimagine their healthcare system.